-79 Jerome Bruner, Actual Minds, Possible Worlds (Cambridge, MA: Cambridge University Press, 1986).
-David Herman, Storytelling and the Sciences of Mind (Cambridge, MA: MIT Press, 2013), 227.
+71 Jerome Bruner, Actual Minds, Possible Worlds (Cambridge, MA: Harvard University Press, 1986); David Herman, Storytelling and the Sciences of Mind (Cambridge, MA: MIT Press, 2013) 227; see 80-94 for Herman's discussion of the limitations of storytelling.
 Storytelling is not the only way that people make sense of experience.
 Other ways might include conversation, verbal instruction, and ceremonies.
-Eric Eve, Behind the Gospels: Understanding the Oral Tradition (Minneapolis, MN: Fortress, 2014), p.
-92. David Herman discusses the limitations of storytelling in Storytelling and the Sciences of Mind, pp. 80-94.
+See Eric Eve, Behind the Gospels: Understanding the Oral Tradition (Minneapolis: Fortress, 2014) 92.

-80 See David Herman, Storytelling and the Sciences of the Mind, p.
-261.
+72 See Herman, Storytelling and the Sciences of Mind, 261.